pjfanning/excel-streaming-reader/README.md

 * [Sample](https://github.com/pjfanning/excel-streaming-reader-sample)

 This implementation has some extra features
-* OOXML Strict format support (see below)
+* Bug fixes
 * More methods are implemented.
 Some require that features are enabled in the StreamingReader.Builder instance because they might have an additional overhead.
     * Check [Builder](https://www.javadoc.io/doc/com.github.pjfanning/excel-streaming-reader/latest/index.html) implementation to see what options are available.
+* OOXML Strict format support (see below)

 ## Used By
 * [Apache Drill](https://drill.apache.org/)